 The subject of how long to steep DIY e juice for is a controversial one.
 But as a manufacturer of eliquids who has been steeping them for quite some time to just the right note of perfection, we believe we can clear up the clouds surrounding it.

 Don’t overcomplicate your steeping process

-E juice steeping is not the same process as aging a bottle of wine, or making beer.
+E juice steeping is not the same process as ageing a bottle of wine or making beer.
 Once the flavours are mixed together properly, they reach a peak mix which does not get better with age.
 This is why our flavours don’t change noticeably after sitting in the bottle for a few months.
 However, some flavours do take longer to mix and properly develop from the time of initial mixing.

 Basic guidelines for e liquid steeping - it’s all in the flavour & complexity

 As a general rule, the more flavours you are mixing together, the longer you want to leave them to steep.
 Fruit and menthol flavours are lighter, and mix more easily, so don’t require as long to steep as more complex flavours such as custards or creams.
 If you’re an impatient type, open up the bottle and sniff them to see how they are doing before vaping - you’ll generally be able to tell from the odour if they are ready to go.